tquoc229/ai-flow/docs/setup-AI-flow/templates/project-policy/project-policy-agent.md

 - ✅ No other tasks have status `InProgress` for this same PBI
 - ✅ Task status is `Agreed` in both task file AND index
 - ✅ All dependencies are available
-- ✅ Implementation plan is clear
+- ✅ Implementation Steps are clear

 **AI_Agent MUST Do:**
 1. ✅ Check that no other tasks for this PBI are `InProgress`